ItsRawanMoha/LED-Blink/README.md

-# LED-Blink Project
+# LED-Blink Task

-Welcome to the LED-Blink project!
+Welcome to the LED-Blink Task!
 This project provides a simple example of how to control an LED using a microcontroller.

 ## Table of Contents